absinthe-graphql/absinthe/guides/testing.md

 end
 ```

-The test will look something like this
+The test could look something like this:

 ```elixir
 defmodule MyAppWeb.SchemaTest do